steemit/smt-whitepaper/smt-manual/manual.md

 - A combination of `"$from"` and `"$from.vesting"` occurs
 - Future expansion allows new special accounts

-All of these TGE definitions have a unit ratio, but defining a single quantity to call "price" is complicated or impossible for TGE's like these.
+All of these ITO definitions have a unit ratio, but defining a single quantity to call "price" is complicated or impossible for ITO's like these.

 #### UI treatment of unit ratios

-As a consequence of the above, the concept of "TGE price" is purely a UI-level concept.
-UI's which provide a TGE price should do the following:
+As a consequence of the above, the concept of "ITO price" is purely a UI-level concept.
+UI's which provide a ITO price should do the following:

 - Document the precise definition of "price" provided by the UI
 - Be well-behaved for pathological input like above